Login

 Castle Bank, Whorlton, Northallerton DL6 3HT

-There are regular religious services in all the churches of the Parish of Whorlton, but there are two services per year in the old church in Whorlton, which are especially popular in the area: Holy Communion on 26th December (St Stephen's Day) and the Holy Commuion on Easter Monday.
-Both services are at 10:00 a.m.
-Everybody is welcome to worship together at these two services, and we strongly advise those who plan to join us to dress warmly and to use walking boots.
+There are at least two services per year in the old church in Whorlton: Holy Communion on St Stephen's Day (Boxing Day) and the Holy Commuion on Easter Monday, both at 10:00 a.m.
+Everybody is welcome to worship together at these services, and we strongly advise those who plan to join us to dress warmly!